vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 Assuming that you choose to run the K8s cluster on GKE you may also wish to use the [1 click install](https://docs.gitlab.com/ee/user/project/clusters/#installing-applications) to install the Runner on this cluster.
-This will mean that in addition to the registry (which is a separate server on your machine) you will also need the GitLab instance to be internet accessible because now the runner is not on your network.
+This means that in addition to the registry (which is a separate server on your machine), you also need the GitLab instance to be internet accessible because now the runner is not on your network.